TynerJ/service_scheduler/README.md

 # Service Scheduler

 This Go implementation represents a service scheduler designed for an in-person customer service center.
 The implementation utilizes Cobra, a Go framework, to generate a Command-Line Interface (CLI) for customers to interact with the service scheduler.
-This idea was implemented to better smiulate a real-world scernario where customers would have the ability to enter the necessary information (First name, last name and phones) themselves.
-If one wishes to use the service scheduler without the CLI simply comment out everything in the main.go file from line 2-90 and uncomment from line 93-EOF.
+This idea was implemented to better simulate a real-world scenario where customers would have the ability to enter the necessary information (First name, last name and phone number) themselves.
+To utilize the service scheduler without the CLI, one can easily do so by commenting out lines 2-90 in the main.go file and uncommenting lines 93 onwards until the end of the file (EOF).

 ## Install Dependencies
 Navigate to the `Service_Scheduler` folder and install the necessary dependencies as needed using following commands: \